 ‘Spiritual Path’: I recoil at the phrase having seen it grotesquely misused so many times.
 But I’ll suffer it for now.

-Paris in my youth.
-Memories of some extraordinary women I knew; and one I didn’t.
+Writing about Paris and my Springtime rouses remembrances of some extraordinary women I knew; and one I didn’t.

 She helped do for Classical Dance what Picasso did for Realistic Art.
 [Living contemporaneously and close, between Nice and Paris].